apache/skywalking-rocketbot-ui/README.md

 ## Contributing to RocketBot

-Firstly, thanks for your interest in contributing!
-I hope that this will be a pleasant first experience for you, and that you will return to continue contributing.
+Thanks for your interest and hope it will be a pleasant experience.

 ### How to contribute?

-Most of the contributions that we receive are code contributions, but you can also contribute to the documentation or simply report solid bugs for us to fix.
+Most of the contributions received are code contributions, and documentation, bugs, requirements are also welcomed.

 ### How to report a bug?